Community Transportation Academy (CTA)

 Watch the video to learn more!

-Applications for the Beloit Transportation Academy are now closed.
+Applications will open in early 2025.
 If you have any questions about the Academy, contact the Community Programs Director at susan@1kfriends.org.

 What is the Community Transportation Academy?

-The Community Transportation Academy is a ten-week, once-per-week course open to Beloit/Rock County area community members with the possibility of enrolled college students completing the course for credit.* The course is free of charge for participants.
+The Community Transportation Academy is a nine-week, once-per-week course open to Kenosha area community members with the possibility of enrolled college students completing the course for credit.* The course is free of charge for participants.
 The Academy helps bridge the gap between community advocates and transportation planning entities and provides community members with skills and knowledge to advocate for safe and accessible transportation networks that work for everyone.

 Who is the Community Transportation Academy for?